BioComSoftware/TeramyydDuel/Docs/DEV_JOURNAL.md

 Use WeaponMount.MountWeapon(prefab) at runtime for placement.
 Use ProjectileLauncher variance fields to reflect crew skill in moment-to-moment accuracy.
-Keep Health on the 3D child; CannonSelfDamage continues to accumulate fractional wear.
+Keep Health on the 3D child; Cannon’s built-in wear handler continues to accumulate fractional damage.
 Explosion VFX/audio via explosionEffectPrefab and an AudioSource on that prefab.
 Step-By-Step Next (When You Want To Implement)